isol33t/viper/README.md

 *If going QFN route, schematic verification help would be greatly appreciated!*

-## Acknowledgments

-This project builds upon the incredible work of the open-source keyboard community.
-Specific libraries, guides, and resources used will be documented as the project progresses.

-## Contributing

-As a learning project, I welcome:
-- Schematic reviews and feedback
-- Design suggestions and improvements
-- Documentation contributions
-- Testing and validation help

 ## Supported Layouts

 kbplacer can use via for switch placement & requires via for collapsing a KLE layout